|Nutrition Facts (per serving)|

 Reduce heat to medium and boil for 4 to 5 minutes until apples are soft, begin to break apart, and the mixture is thickened, stirring often.

-3. Cool chutney for 5 minutes, then pour into 2 clean, hot 8-oz. jars.
+Cool chutney for 5 minutes, then pour into 2 clean, hot 8-ounce jars.
 Cover tightly with screw lids.
-Store in the refrigerator up to 3 weeks, or in the freezer for up to three months.
+Store in the refrigerator up to three weeks, or in the freezer for up to three months.
 This chutney must be stored in the refrigerator or freezer; it is not shelf-stable.